Participant Information Leaflet for Interviewees

 What will happen if I don’t want to carry on being part of the study?

 Participation is entirely voluntary, and a decision to withdraw participation from the study without giving a reason, will not affect you in any way.
 If you decide to withdraw from the study, please tell us before the interview and we will destroy your contact details securely and will not contact you again for the purposes of this research.
-You can also stop the interview at any point without giving a reason if you do not want the interview to continue.

 What will happen to the results of the study?